 Within this initiative, the cinema auditorium serves as both a place for experiential learning and a platform for the acquisition of practical knowledge.
 Here, students are encouraged to actively engage with the unique characteristics of the cinematic medium.
 They learn to analyze it critically and to navigate it competently.
 In addition, each film is accompanied by complimentary educational materials that enrich the overall cinematic experience and classroom learning.

 “SchulKinoWochen” is a nationwide project of VISION KINO in cooperation with numerous partners, including the ministries of education and culture of the German states and the film industry.

-The DFF organizes the SchulKinoWochen Hessen in cooperation with the Film- und Kinobüro Hessen.
-The recognized educational measure of the state Hessen is supported by the Hessian State Institute for Private Broadcasting and New Media (LPR Hessen), the Hessian media initiative Schule@Zukunft and the Federal Agency for Civic Education.
-In addition, the Hessen Media Centres and the Open Channel Media Project Centres of the LPR Hessen are involved.
-The project takes place in cooperation with the Hessian Ministry of Science and the Arts and is supported by HessenFilm und Medien and the Hessian Ministry of Culture.
+The DFF (Deutsches Filminstitut & Filmmuseum) organizes the “SchulKinoWochen Hessen” in cooperation with the Film and Cinema Office of Hesse.
+This recognized educational program of the State of Hesse is supported by the Hessian Media Authority (LPR Hessen), the Hessian Media Initiative “Schule@Zukunft” and the Federal Agency for Civic Education (Bundeszentrale für politische Bildung).
+In addition, the media centers of Hesse and the media project centers of LPR Hessen Open Channel are involved.
+The project is carried out in cooperation with the Hessian Ministry of Higher Education, Research and the Arts and is funded by HessenFilm und Medien and the Hessian Ministry of Education.